MiDataInt/mdi-apps-framework/shiny/shared/session/modules/widgets/plots/interactivePlots/README.md

 - **lines** = a function, reactive, or vector of axis values on the numeric axis where rules are drawn, or "mean" or "median"
 - **lineWidth** = the width applied to `lines`

-and the following arguments define the plot interactions sent back to the R server:
+and the following arguments define the plot interactions sent back to the R server (see below):

 - **clickable** = whether plot should react to bar clicks